nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

 {{/panel}}

-## Purging audit with Elasticsearch Backend
+## Purging Audit with Elasticsearch Backend

-Make sure to stop all Nuxeo instance before proceeding.
+Make sure to stop all Nuxeo instances before proceeding.

-### 1. Create a new audit index
+### 1. Create a New Audit Index

-Here you need to edit the curl query to match:
+Here you need to edit the cURL query to match:
-- your elasticsearch server (`localhost:9200`)
+- your Elasticsearch server (`localhost:9200`)
 - the name of your new index (`nuxeo-audit-201809`)
 - the number of shards and replicas (1 and 0 here)
 - eventually any custom mapping present in the `extended` map

-The following query create a new audit index and set a proper setting and mapping for Nuxeo 10.3 (Elasticsearch 6.3):
+The following query creates a new audit index and set a proper setting and mapping for Nuxeo 10.3 (Elasticsearch 6.3):

 {{#> panel type='code' heading='Create a new audit index'}}